Oops! Did you file for bankruptcy? Do you feel you will not recover from it? Better said, do you want to boost your credit score?

 Now that you are in this mess, what do you do?

 - Have a plan: Planning is crucial.
-Seeking counseling from experts in budgeting is a great start; they will guide you on the best ways to budget, amongst other things, which would be essential going forward.
+Seeking counseling from experts in budgeting is a brilliant start; they will guide you on the best ways to budget, amongst other things, which would be essential from now on.

-- Take steps to repair your credit through your reports proactively: the easy way to go about this is to contact the best credit repair service in California.
+- Take steps to repair your credit score through your reports proactively: the simple way to go about this is to contact the best credit repair service in California.
 Contrary to popular opinion, credit repair experts and specialists can be of immense help if you want to boost your credit.

 - Secure Credit cards: the major challenge that comes with filing a Bankruptcy is trust.
 Therefore, to get access to credit, a workable solution is to use secured credit cards.
-The issuers of these cards give out the card, of course, with specific limits and applicable fees, but only when a deposit is made upfront.
-It is similar to collaterals that banks collect; using a secured card gives you credit accessibility only with “collateral.”
+The issuers of these cards give out the card with specific limits and applicable fees, but only when a deposit is made upfront.
+It is like collaterals that banks collect; using a secured card gives you credit accessibility only with “collateral.”

-However, before you jump on it, you should look at the disclosures of the issuer.
-This card is more comfortable to obtain as the lender is in a “no risk” situation by giving it to you.
+However, before you jump on it, look at the disclosures of the issuer.
+This card is more comfortable to get as the lender is in a “no risk” situation by giving it to you.

 - Co-signing: this is easy; you get a friend or family member to co-sign with, and you are on your way to getting good credit.
 The only thing to be wary of is discipline.
 A slight slip in payments would get you right where you started.
-Make payments on time or, you would be dinging your report as well as whoever signed you.
+Make payments on time or, you would be dinging your report and whoever signed you.

-- Job changing: this is particularly surprising but quite reasonable.
+- Job changing: this is surprising but reasonable.
 Lenders can be unbelievable sometimes.
 Most of them look a little beyond the application and report you file.
-As ridiculous as it may sound, it is best if you are able to maintain a job for a long time.
-This is not suggesting staying stuck in a job that you do not like, but changing jobs 5 to 6 times in 2 years suggests instability, especially after a bankruptcy.
+As ridiculous as it may sound, it is best if you can maintain a job for a long time.
+This is not suggesting staying stuck in a job you do not like, but changing jobs 5 to 6 times in 2 years suggests instability, especially after a bankruptcy.